Choose the right IoT Hub tier for your solution

 For specific burst performance numbers, see IoT Hub quotas and throttles.

 While a single IoT hub can scale to millions of devices, sometimes your solution requires specific performance characteristics that a single IoT hub cannot guarantee.
-In that case, it is recommended that you partition your devices into multiple IoT hubs.
+In that case you can partition your devices across multiple IoT hubs.
 Multiple IoT hubs smooth traffic bursts and obtain the required throughput or operation rates that are required.